abhijit-chikane/ngx-mentions/projects/ngx-mentions/README.md

 ### @Outputs
 Name | Description | Output type
 --- | --- | ---
 `search` | Called on user input after entering trigger character.
+Emits search term to search by and the char which trigger the current mention search. | `{ searchText: string, triggerCharacter: string }`
-Emits search term to search by. | `string` `menuShow` | Called when the choices menu is shown. | `void` `menuHide` | Called when the choices menu is hidden. | `void` `choiceSelected` | Called when a choice is selected. | `ChoiceWithIndices`
+`menuShow` | Called when the choices menu is shown. | `void` `menuHide` | Called when the choices menu is hidden. | `void` `choiceSelected` | Called when a choice is selected. | `ChoiceWithIndices`